Understanding Rabbit Behaviour | RSPCA - RSPCA

 What does my rabbit's behaviour mean?

 A rabbit's body language can be subtle, so it's not always easy to understand how a rabbit is feeling.
-Use this guide to help you recognise important body language signals, and if you're concerned about your rabbit's behaviour, speak to your vet.
+Use this guide to help you recognise important body language signals.
+If you're concerned about your rabbit's behaviour, speak to a vet first.
+They may be able to advise or refer you to an animal behaviourist.

 Understanding your rabbit's feelings